JonathanJustavino/quic-benchmark/README.md

 ### Measuring with higher delay -> maybe take that out

 ### Simulation of packet loss with the [TC tool](https://linux.die.net/man/8/tc)
+One of the main advantages of QUIC is the improved package loss handling.
+Therefore it is possible that increasing the packet loss during measurements leads to better results for QUIC.

 ### Reusing the connection for sending more payload